ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

     * `AWS_SECRET_ACCESS_KEY`: The Secret Access Key of your AWS account obtained above
     * `AWS_REGION`: The AWS region that you want to deploy the application to.
 This should correspond to the region that is used under the [`deploy` directory](../deploy)
+    * Also include the secrets regarding building the docker image specified in the [GitHub Actions Secrets](#github-actions-secrets) section if those variables are not hardcoded.

 > [!NOTE]
 > Even though the secrets are defined in the `dev` environment, make sure to still follow the steps outlined